muhammetkdr/MoviePicker/README.md

 # Pazarama Android Bootcamp Project

-This repository is the final project of the Pazarama Android Bootcamp, a collaborative effort by a team of dedicated developers.
+This repository is the project of the Pazarama Android Bootcamp, a collaborative effort by a team of dedicated developers.

 ## Table of Contents